Model Configuration Variables

 - Model Activation Variables

-- Tool Configuration Variables
+- Tool Capability Variables

 - Best Practices